 - 1. The Operating Surplus Ratio trend at the Shire is continuing to improve.
-This should be continued to be monitored and consideration given to further action if required if declines occur in future years: - 2.
-Due to the effects of COVID-19 the Shire's income has been impacted reducing the ability of Council to increase funding for capital renewal.
-Once the economy has restabilised the Shire of Manjimup's Long Term Financial Plan initiative of contributing an additional \$100,000 to \$150,000 in capital renewal will recommence; and - 3.
+This should be continued to be monitored and consideration given to further action if required if declines occur in future years; - 2.
+Through the review of the Long Term Financial Plan consider the recommencement of the increase to municipal infrastructure funding by \$100,000 per year to increase asset renewal spending; - 3.
+Undertake a review of depreciation rates and residual asset values in 2021/22; and - 4.
 The Shire will continue to review operating costs as part of regular reviews and budget processes to control costs, but maintain levels of service expected by ratepayers.

+Greg Lockwood

-Greg Lockwood Director of Business
+Director of Business

 Shire of Manjimup